Galway and Salthill Tramway

 Horse tram drivers and conductors

-A G&STCo horsecar in what is probably Shop St, Galway — photo undated, but possibly taken in the 1880s or early 1890s.
+A G&STCo horsecar in what is probably Shop Street, Galway — photo undated, but possibly taken in the 1880s or early 1890s.
 The conductor is wearing a style of bowler hat (with a curved brim) that was very fashionable in the 1880s.
 Photo courtesy of Jim Kilroy, tram archivist at the National Transport Museum (see link).

 Tramcar No 3 captured in Eyre Square in Galway around 1912.
-Although difficult to make out, the driver is wearing informal attire with a flat cap.
+Although difficult to make out, the driver is wearing informal attire and a flat cap.
 Photo courtesy of Jim Kilroy, tram archivist at the National Transport Museum (see link).